BonnyAD9/uamp/UNRELEASED.md

 # Unreleased
-- Add all options to settings
+- Add all options to settings including help
 - Fancy volume icon
 - Add option to trigger save (GUI and CLI)